 Following the incident, Scott Hall was arrested, spent three days in jail, and was tried for second-degree murder.
 The case would be dropped due to lack of evidence, and Hall was allowed to walk.
 However, he was far from a free and happy man.

-He eventually found his links with the American Wrestling Association, where he would debut in 1984.
+He eventually found his links with the American Wrestling Association (AWA), where he would debut in 1984.
 From there, he would work stints in WCW, Japan, and Puerto Rico before finding fame in the World Wrestling Federation in 1992 as Razor Ramon.

-In the years following the incident, he would turn to cocaine, alcohol, painkillers, and various prescription medications to cope with his struggles.
+In the years following the incident, he would turn to various forms of self-medication to cope with his struggles.

 Finding love, he married his first wife, Dana, in 1990.
 The two had a pair of children but divorced in 1998.
-Dana cited Scott’s substance addiction as being the root cause of the separation.
+Dana cited Scott’s substance dependence as being the root cause of the separation.

 Redemption Of "The Bad Guy" Scott Hall